 These toxic people are here to show you how you can step into your power and learn to say no. The only thing they respect is someone who isn’t afraid of them and doesn’t play their games of superiority-inferiority.

 You can look at them as your trainers who are showing you when to stand up for yourself and your dreams.
-In a way, what they say or think doesn’t matter, it’s just a lesson for you to state what you want and do it anyway.
+In a way, what they say or think doesn’t matter.
+It’s just a lesson for you to state what you want and do it anyway.

 Another category is energy vampires who parasite on your energy.

 Our task is NOT to fix them or change them.
-Our responsibility is to set clear boundaries, and as a result, they’ll fall of your life.
+Our responsibility is to set clear boundaries, and as a result, they’ll fall off your life.
 When energy vampires don’t receive their sustenance, they move on.